justinross102/386-blog/_projects/2024-05-07-first-project.md

 Our analysis indicates that midterm exams are the best indicators of student performance on the final exam.
 Homework scores were a good indicator of student performance on the final exam but not as much as the exams.
 Quiz scores have a very minimal effect final exam scores, so they should not be prioritized.
 We suggest that the department could create a better learning environment by holding exam reviews both before and after the exams are administered.

+The code and data for this analysis can be seen in this [GitHub Repository](https://github.com/justinross102/Pedagogy).